Case: Alber Saber

 On September 14, 2012, a crowd of hundreds formed outside of Saber’s home chanting “Allahu Akbar” and demanding that Saber be arrested for allegedly posting a link to the film, along with other crimes such as insulting religion.
 When the police arrived, they arrested Saber and put him in jail.
 Saber was reportedly beaten after a prison guard announced his charges to others in Saber’s cell.

 On December 12, 2012, a court sentenced Saber to three years in prison.
-He is currently out on bail.
+Upon being released on bail, Saber was able to escape Egypt.
+His current location is being kept private for fear of vigilante retribution.